ncao27/ncao27.github.io/_posts/2025-12-28-entry-a-realization.md

 ---
-title:  "Entry 1: A Realization"
+title:  "Entry One: A Realization"
 layout: post
 ---